 “We’re not talking about daily politics, we’re talking about getting a HR system right so that people feel safe to make claims and the Scottish Government got that wrong at the time and we’ve got to make that right.”

 “We’ve got to have a sense of perspective.
-We’re talking about this at a time when the Prime Minister has been criticised in court for lies misleading the House around PPE contracts; criticisms about Robert Jenrick; and about Priti Patel and payouts because of bullying allegations from senior officials.”
+We’re talking about this at a time when the Prime Minister has been criticised in court for lies misleading the House around PPE contracts; criticisms about Robert Jenrick; and about Priti Patel and pay-outs because of bullying allegations from senior officials.”

 “I don’t think [the actions taken by the Scottish Government] are a resignation matter.
 Even if it was, there’s an election coming up and I would encourage everybody to cast their vote as this is a time when you, the voter, will have the opportunity to make your judgement about it.”

-The book also feels timely in the context of the Black Lives Matter (BLM) movement which sparked protests and discussions within not only the USA, but globally as well.
-Mark Muller Stuart QC writes in the foreword of Nation to Nation that Gethins “maps out Scotland’s past relationships with…the British Empire” and is “not shy to recognise some of Scotland’s darker connections to the history of slavery”.
+The book also feels timely in the context of the Black Lives Matter (BLM) movement which sparked protests and discussions not only within the USA, but globally as well.
+Mark Muller Stuart QC writes in the foreword of Nation to Nation that Gethins “maps out Scotland’s past relationships with...the British Empire” and is “not shy to recognise some of Scotland’s darker connections to the history of slavery”.